Yash Chopra: Formation of Yash Raj Films, continued success, setback and resurgence (1971–1992)

-1993–2012
+Later career (1993–2012)

 In 1993, Chopra directed the newcomer Shahrukh Khan along with Juhi Chawla and Sunny Deol in the musical psychological thriller Darr.
-The film depicted the story of an obsessed lover (Khan) and the lengths to which he goes to get the girl (Chawla) who is already happily engaged to another man (Deol).
-The film was a runaway success and is considered a cult classic today.
-Darr emerged as one of the highest grossing Hindi films of 1993.
-It also established Khan as a bankable star.
-4 years later, Chopra then directed, produced and co-wrote the highly successful 1997 musical romantic drama Dil To Pagal Hai, starring yet again Shahrukh Khan in a love quadrangle with Madhuri Dixit, Karisma Kapoor and Akshay Kumar.
+The film depicted the story of an obsessed lover (Khan) and the lengths to which he goes to pursue a woman (Chawla) who is already happily engaged to another man (Deol).
+The film was a runaway success and is now considered a cult classic.
+Darr emerged as one of the highest-grossing Hindi films of 1993.
+It also established Khan as a bankable star and earned Chopra the National Film Award for Best Popular Film Providing Wholesome Entertainment, in addition to his tenth nomination for the Filmfare Award for Best Director.

+In 1995, Chopra launched the television production house Metavision.
+This company produced a singing reality show Meri Awaaz Suno (1995–1997), a talk show Meri Pasand (1995–1996), and a telefilm Humko Ishq Ne Mara (1997).

+In 1997, Chopra directed, produced and co-wrote the musical romantic drama Dil To Pagal Hai, starring yet again Shahrukh Khan in a love quadrangle with Madhuri Dixit, Karisma Kapoor and Akshay Kumar.
 It was the first Bollywood film to be shot in Germany.
-The film became the highest grosser for the year and won several awards, including 8 Filmfare Awards and 3 National Film Awards, including the National Film Award for Best Popular Film Providing Wholesome Entertainment.
+The film became the highest grosser for the year and won several awards, including 8 Filmfare Awards (including an eleventh nomination for the Filmfare Award for Best Director for Chopra) and 3 National Film Awards, including the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 Chopra then took a sabbatical from directing and focused solely on producing films for over 7 years.